nais/doc/docs/security/auth/azure-ad.md

 ### Pre-authorization

+For proper scoping of tokens when performing calls between clients, one must either:

+1. Request a token for a specific client ID using the client using the [OAuth 2.0 client credentials flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) \(service-to-service calls\).
+2. Exchange a token containing an end-user context using the [OAuth 2.0 On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) \(service-to-service calls on behalf of an end-user\).

+Azure AD will enforce authorization for both flows.
+In other words, you **must** pre-authorize any consumer clients for your application.

 Clients that should receive and validate access tokens from other clients should [pre-authorize](azure-ad.md#pre-authorization) said clients.

 These are declared by specifying [`spec.accessPolicy.inbound.rules[]`](../../nais-application/nais.yaml/reference.md#specaccesspolicy):